Lingua franca: English

 English is sometimes described as the foremost global lingua franca, being used as a working language by individuals of diverse linguistic and cultural backgrounds in a variety of fields and international organizations to communicate with one another.
-English is the most spoken language in the world, primarily due to the historical global influence of the British Empire as well as the United States.
+English is the most spoken language in the world, primarily due to the historical global influence of the British Empire and the United States.
 It is a co-official language of the United Nations and many other international and regional organizations and has also become the de facto language of diplomacy, science, international trade, tourism, aviation, entertainment and the Internet.

 When the United Kingdom became a colonial power, English served as the lingua franca of the colonies of the British Empire.
 In the post-colonial period, most of the newly independent nations which had many indigenous languages opted to continue using English as one of their official languages such as Ghana and South Africa.
 In other former colonies with several official languages such as Singapore and Fiji, English is the primary medium of education and serves as the lingua franca among citizens.

 Even in countries not associated with the English-speaking world, English has emerged as a lingua franca in certain situations where its use is perceived to be more efficient to communicate, especially among groups consisting of native speakers of many languages.
 In Qatar, the medical community is primarily made up of workers from countries without English as a native language.
 In medical practices and hospitals, nurses typically communicate with other professionals in English as a lingua franca.
 This occurrence has led to interest in researching the consequences of the medical community communicating in a lingua franca.
 English is also sometimes used in Switzerland between people who do not share one of Switzerland's four official languages, or with foreigners who are not fluent in the local language.
 In the European Union, the use of English as a lingua franca has led researchers to investigate whether a Euro English dialect has emerged.
 In the fields of technology and science, English emerged as a lingua franca in the 20th century.
 English has also significantly influenced many other languages.